 Every girl comes with a different look and style—same is the case with her body shape type.
-Wearing figure flattering clothes is not enough to get a perfect look; identifying your body’s shape is equally important.
+Wearing figure flattering clothes is not enough to get a perfect look; identifying what body shape am i is equally important.
 There are many who do not bother to know their body type—because to them, it does not make any difference.
 Believe me, it does!

 7 Most Common Body Shapes

 Everybody shape has a few key areas that must be accentuated (or concealed) by putting on a suitable silhouette.
 I am about to break down a list where I will clarify all such points so that you can incorporate style in the most suitable way.